-In July 2017, we entered into a Share Repurchase Agreement with Refresco, pursuant to which we sold to Refresco, in January 2018, our carbonated soft drinks and juice businesses and our RCI finished goods export business (collectively, the "Traditional Business" and such transaction, the "Traditional Business Divestiture").
+In July 2017, we entered into a Share Repurchase Agreement with Refresco Group B.V., a Dutch company ("Refresco"), pursuant to which we sold to Refresco, in January 2018, our carbonated soft drinks and juice businesses and our Royal Crown International finished goods export business (collectively, the "Traditional Business" and such transaction, the "Traditional Business Divestiture").

-As a result of the S&D Divestiture, the operating results associated with the S&D business have been presented as discontinued operations for all years presented.
+As a result of the S&D divestiture, the operating results associated with the S&D business have been presented as discontinued operations for all years presented.
 The following discussion and analysis of financial condition and results of operations are those of our continuing operations unless otherwise indicated.
 For additional information regarding our discontinued operations, see Note 2 to the Consolidated Financial Statements.